 Create a Test Case on Another Project

-Just click the Dropdown icon in the issue’s Test Management for Jira section of the issue, then click Create Test Case on Another Project.
+Just click the Dropdown icon in the issue’s Zephyr Scale section of the issue, then click Create Test Case on Another Project.

 You’ll be prompted to select a project, then the Create Test Case appears, where you can add your test-case details.